ekivemark/django-fhir/README.md

     python manage.py syncdb

-Support a couple resource types by adding them in the admin or usi the folloing command to activate `Practioner` and `Organization`.
+Support a couple resource types by adding them in the admin or usi the following command to activate `Practitioner` and `Organization`.

     python manage.py loaddata [your download path]/django-fhir/fhir/fixtures/provider-directory-resources.json